 “Then I heard the voice of the Lord. . .”
-(Isaiah 6:8)
+(Isaiah 6:8, italics mine)

-When the confrontation occurred and the confession resulted, then—and only then—did Isaiah hear the voice of the Lord.
-Then—and only then—followed the sincere words:
+When the confrontation of God's holiness and awe occurred and the confession of Isaiah's sin followed, then—and only then—did Isaiah hear the call of the Lord.

 "'Here I am, send me.'"
 (8)

 Please do not misunderstand.
 God is not seeking sinless servant-vessels.
 Only His Son was that.
 But what He does desire and require are servant-vessels who, when confronted, are humble enough and broken enough to say “woe is me” in authentic acknowledgement of personal sin.
 It’s only in this acknowledgement that the call of the Lord is clearly heard and then heeded.
 Because unconfessed sin—fueled by a careless view of the Creator's holiness and awe—diminishes the audibility of the Lord's personal messages in our lives, resulting in diminished activity of the Lord personally working through our lives.

 And sometimes, it requires the experience of a “woe is me” monumental moment to get us to a truly hearing posture.

 The Almighty, "the Lord, high and exalted," knows exactly how to use our individual environments and circumstances to confront us with the wonder of His presence and awe, the magnitude of His holiness and glory, just as He did with Isaiah.
 He knows exactly what will humble us toward confession, resulting in crisper spiritual perception, so that we will commit ourselves to carry out the Heavenly purposes determined by His wisdom.